Key Takeaways

 This behavior effectively makes others responsible for addressing the passive-aggressive person’s unstated feelings.
 The emotional burden shifts to those around them, who must either walk on eggshells or exhaust themselves trying to decode the unspoken grievance.

-The close nature of marriage makes these behaviors particularly damaging, as they erode the trust and emotional safety essential to relationship health.
+The close nature of marriage makes these behaviors particularly damaging, as they erode the trust and emotional safety that are important for relationship health.

 Friendship circles often experience passive-aggression through indirect communication channels.
 Rather than addressing concerns directly with the person involved, someone might spread gossip, make subtle digs during group gatherings, or exclude specific friends from activities.